hoe94/ML-Olympaid/README.md

   * There are the missing values contains from first 26 columns (col_0 - col_25)

 - Challenge
   * This dataset is highly unbalanaced.
-It might lead to read the prediction resutl incorrectly
+It might lead to read the prediction result incorrectly.
+  * Due to confidental data, cant apply the business domain knowledge to analyse the data

 - Methodology
-  * Python package: pandas, numpy, matplotlib, seaborn
+  * Python package: pandas, numpy, matplotlib, seaborn, scikit-learn, xgboost
   * EDA Visualization: Histogram, Boxplot

 # EDA Visualization

+- Histogram
+  * We can observed the distribution & x-axis value for every column
+  * These are the findings we observed from the histogram chart.

+  * Findings
+   * col_0 - col_3 values falls on almost 0, x-axis also same
+   * col_17, col_18, col_21, col_22, col_23, col_24, col_25  values falls on almost 0, x-axis also same
+   * col_4, col_8, col_14, normal distribution, x[-2.5, 25]
+   * col_5, col_6, col_7, col_9, col_11, col_13 slightly left distribution, x[-5,5]
+   * col_12, col_15, col_16, col_19, normal distribution, x[-2, 2]
+   * col_10 other case

+- Outlier Analysis
+  * This analysis used to define any outlier valules occur on every column
+  * From the boxplot chart, almost every column got outlier value are out of the range (min & max)
+  *